-Now you've finished the basic editing of a GoPro video and it's okay to export.
+Now you've finished the basic editing of a GoPro video, and it's okay to export.
 But if you want to learn some advanced techniques, go on reading.

 Step 4.
 Fix GoPro Footage

-When you recording videos with a GoPro, you might not get the ideal outcome due to the weather, camera video settings, and many factors.
+When you record videos with a GoPro, you might not get the ideal outcome due to the weather, camera video settings, and many factors.
 For example, lens distortion when shooting in Wide/SuperWide mode, overexposure when shooting under straight sunlight, and image noise when recording in low light, etc. No matter how these troubles come up, you can fix them in the following instructions.
 If your video looks quite well, you can skip this step.

 Correct lens distortion